bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ### Prerequisites

-In order ot use bdk-rn in a React Native app a React Native development environment is required.
+In order to use bdk-rn in a React Native app a React Native development environment is required.
 Please refer to resources out there on the internet if you need to set this, here is one of many good resources to guide you https://reactnative.dev/docs/environment-setup

 ### Bitcoin Basics